ouspg/CompSec/README.md

 ## Virtual machines

+Note: If you are using following virtual machines in your own pc, they are preconfigured with 4GB of RAM for VMware player.
+So if you have less than 8 GB of RAM in your pc, you might want to reduce this preconfigured RAM.

 Each lab utilizes one of the virtual machines below:

 * Kali Linux - for shellcoding, fuzzing and web security lab